bigspotteddog/landing-page-service/README.md

 # How to Plan and Build a Project

 This article describes the process I have been using for several years to plan how to build any project whether it is a smaller personal project or a large project with a team of developers.
-This is also the process we use on our team at work.
+This is also ssimilar to the process we use on our team at work.

 To get started, we create three very short and simple artifacts before starting to building a new project.
 A one-pager, a workflow diagram, and a task list.
 Depending on the size of the project, this usually takes one person a day or less to complete.